fosstodon/hub/_posts/2022/2022-04-29-twitter-migrant-post-mortem.md

 We then started to notice a *significant* uptick in new account requests.
 To give you an idea, we get around 20 new account requests on an average day.
 Once the news broke, we started to see approximately 1 new account request **every minute**.

 By way of a side note; every account request is manually reviewed and approved/denied.
 This is to stop spammers and bots from getting on our server.
-So you can imaging that this a **a lot** of work for [our small team](/team).
+So you can imagine that this a **a lot** of work for [our small team](/team).

 Anyway, Mike took himself off and had a look at the Sidekiq queue and could see there was a couple  thousand jobs in the backlog.